pybamm-team/PyBaMM/INSTALL-LINUX.md

 git clone https://github.com/pybamm-team/PyBaMM.git
 cd PyBaMM
 ```
-Alternatively, you can dowload the source code archive from [the PyBaMM GitHub repo](https://github.com/pybamm-team/PyBaMM.git) and extract it the location of your choice.
+Alternatively, you can download the source code archive from [the PyBaMM GitHub repo](https://github.com/pybamm-team/PyBaMM.git) and extract it to the location of your choice.

 Ideally you should have the python package `wget` installed.
-This allows for the automatic download of some of the dependencies has part of the installation process.
+This allows for the automatic download of some of the dependencies that are part of the installation process.
 You can install it using (within your virtual environment)
 ```bash
 pip install wget